Keeping CPD Records

 Your CPD records should include a brief summary of the key points of each activity, the impact they have had on your practice and any further learning or actions you have identified to help you show that you have engaged with the scheme.
 You may find this blog useful when considering your CPD records, ‘What counts as evidence of your CPD activities?’

 With every CPD activity you do, remember to take the opportunity to think about which themes of the Osteopathic Practice Standards (OPS) you have covered.
 Many CPD activities will cover more than one theme of the OPS.
 You don’t need to cover all the standards in any particular theme.
-Dr Stacey Cliff’s blog may be helpful in understanding how to link your CPD to the OPS standards.
+Dr Stacey Clift’s blog may be helpful in understanding how to link your CPD to the OPS standards.

 The CPD scheme places an emphasis on reflection.
 Remember to keep a record of your reflections on your CPD activities as well as recording what you did and when, and this should form part of the evidence you need to keep.
 You may find this blog on reflective practice helpful.